 For some types of trade data exchange, the FileAct messaging service may be more appropriate.
-Specific trade request types enable banks and corporates to identify files in a formal manner.
+Specific trade request types enable corporates and banks to identify files in a formal manner.
 Trade documents and images can be sent over SWIFT, and FIN messages for one transaction can be grouped together.
-Transparency, classification, routing and processing are all improved.
+Transparency, classification, routing, and processing are all improved.

-Trade Request Type For files containing tsrv.xxx.lettersofcredit Items relating to L/Cs in any agreed format (for example, SWIFT Standards, EDIFACT, XML, scanned images). tsrv.xxx.gteesstandbys Items relating to Guarantees/Standbys in any agreed format (for example, SWIFT Standards, EDIFACT, XML, scanned images). tsmt.xxx.tradedocuments Trade documents (for example, invoices, certificates of origin, Bills of Lading). tsrv.fin.mt7xx.lettersofcredit Items pertaining to L/Cs in FIN format tsrv.fin.mt7xx.gteesstandbys Items pertaining to Guarantees/Standbys in FIN format
+Trade Request Type Items contained in files tsrv.xxx.lettersofcredit Items relating to letters of credit (L/C) in any agreed format: Examples: SWIFT Standards, EDIFACT, XML, scanned images tsrv.xxx.gteesstandbys Items relating to Guarantees/Standbys in any agreed format: Examples: SWIFT Standards, EDIFACT, XML, scanned images tsmt.xxx.tradedocuments Trade documents: Examples: invoices, certificates of origin, Bills of Lading tsrv.fin.mt7xx.lettersofcredit Items pertaining to L/Cs in FIN format tsrv.fin.mt7xx.gteesstandbys Items pertaining to Guarantees/Standbys in FIN format